gstring-maven-plugin/gstring-maven-plugin/README.md

 * http://groovy.codehaus.org/Groovy+Templates
 * http://groovy.codehaus.org/Strings+and+GString#StringsandGString-Strings-GStrings

+Big advantage of GStrings over simple pattern replacement/filtering (like the one provided by maven-resource-plugin), is that GString allow you to make branching, conditional values, and everthing else Groovy allows you to do.

 ## How does it work?

 Here is an example usage of how to use the gstring-maven-plugin